GarrettGunnell/Graphics-Reference-Sheet/Vocab.md

 * **DXT5nm:** DXT5nm format stores the X and Y components of the normal and discards the Z. The Y component is stored in the green channel as usual but the X component is stored in the alpha channel.
 Because the Z component of the normal is discarded, it must be inferred at run time.

+**Shadow Map:** A shadow map records the depth of geometry.

+**Metallic Map:** A map to define the metallic value per texel instead of the whole material.

+**Smoothness Map:** Same as the metallic map, a smoothness map defines the smoothness value per texel.

+**Emission Map:** This type of map defines what texels should emit light.

+**Occlusion Map:** This map informs what texels should be in shadow.

 **Detail Map:** A detail map is applied to an existing texture for details, obviously.

+* **Detail Mask:** A detail mask is applied when you don't want a detail map to show up over the entire material.
+With the mask you can control which texels sample the detail map and which don't.

+**Transparency Map:** This map stores transparency data in each texel.

 **Normal Blending:** When using both a base normal map and a detail normal map, there are several ways to blend these normals together to produce more satisfying results.